Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Validation and hyper-parameter tuning

+{\bf Learning rate $\eta$.} The learning rate determines the step size in GD/SGD.
+If $\eta$ is too large, overshooting the minimum is likely, while a too small $\eta$ slows down convergence.
+Typically, we start with a small $\eta$ and adjust it based on the training-validation loss behavior.
+We often decrease $\eta$ gradually as training progresses, especially after validation loss stops decreasing.
+Note that decreasing $\eta$ is natural because we anticipate getting closer to the minimum as training advances.
+This adaptive approach helps find an optimal learning rate.

 {\bf Number of epochs $n_e$}.
-We usually use early stopping to determine the number of epochs.
-At the end of each epoch, we monitor the validation loss.
-If it stops decreasing after a few epochs, we stop and this automatically determines the number of epochs.
-Hence, early stopping both prevents overfitting and provides a strategy to automatically take care of the number of epochs and to terminate training.
+Early stopping is often employed to determine the number of epochs for training.
+By monitoring the validation loss at the end of each epoch, we stop training when the validation loss exhibits consistent stagnation or increase for a user-defined number of epochs---an indicator of potential overfitting.
+While early stopping offers a convenient way to automate the training duration, it should not serve as the primary method of regularization.
+Neural network loss landscapes are often highly complex, with many sub-optimal local minima.
+To ensure robustness against getting trapped in such minima, early stopping must be complemented with effective learning rate adaptation and well-designed loss functions.
+When used alongside other regularization techniques, it not only streamlines the training process but also helps mitigate overfitting.

 {\bf Regularization parameter $\lambda$}.
-Similar to $\eta$, we first determine a reasonable value for $\lambda$ by training over a few epochs.
-Then we monitor the validation loss and change and fine-tune $\lambda$ whenever needed.
+Similar to $\eta$, we initially select a value for $\lambda$ based on a few epochs of training.
+We then adjust and fine-tune $\lambda$ as necessary by monitoring the validation loss.
+Specifically, if validation loss stagnates or begins to increase, a sign of overfitting, then $\lambda$ can be increased to compensate.

 {\bf Mini-batch size $n_b$}.
-In general, smaller batch sizes would give a faster GD/SGD convergence, as we update the parameters more often, but at the same time may result in a slower learning, due to a poorer approximation of the sample gradient.
-There should be a compromise between the speed of learning and convergence.
-The mini-batch size is relatively independent of other hyper-parameters and mainly affect the speed of learning.
-Usually, we start with a reasonable set (not necessarily optimal) of other hyper-parameters.
-Then we use validation data to select a pretty optimal mini-batch size that gives the fastest improvement in performance (i.e. CPU-time).
-For this purpose we can plot the validation error versus CPU-time (not versus the number of epochs) for several different batch sizes and then select the mini-batch size that gives us the fastest decay in the validation loss.
-With the mini-batch size fixed, we can proceed to fine-tune other hyper-parameters.
+In general, smaller batch sizes accelerate parameter updates but may slow down learning due to less accurate gradient approximations.
+Noting that the mini-batch size is relatively independent of other hyper-parameters, to strike a balance between speed and convergence we typically start with a set of reasonable hyper-parameters and then use validation data to optimize the mini-batch size for the fastest performance improvement in terms of CPU-time.
+To this end, by plotting the validation error against CPU-time for various batch sizes, we can identify the optimal mini-batch size before fine-tuning other hyperparameters.